karanimaina/List-Filter-Api/README.md

     phone;
     skype;

-which are saved ino the Postgres database
+which are saved into the Postgres database

 # Efficiency
-the operation takes 2seconds to filter a large chunk of files
+the operation has a constant time complexity
+The files are then recieved on the outPut  folder